Anne’s Admission Advice: Refining your written short answer

 The Optional Written Short Answer

 The optional written short answer is truly optional.
 Please don’t feel like you have to use it.
 We have it there should there be anything else you wish to communicate to the faculty committee.
-Let us know about any personal circumstances that might affect what else we see in your portfolio materials.
-For example, a student may have a low GPA as a result of a personal challenge.
+Let us know about any personal circumstances that might have affected your academic or dance trajectory.
+For example, a student may have a low GPA as a result of a significant challenge.
 We want to make sure that we have as much context as possible.

 Think about the written short answers (and any other part of the portfolio) as an opportunity to say something.
 Just as we say not to waste a single second of your dance video, don’t waste a single word of your written short answer.
 After all, you only have up to 250 words.